 U.N.
-Human Rights Investigators Say Top Generals In Myanmar Should Be Tried For Genocide
+Human Rights Probe: Top Myanmar Generals Should Face Genocide Charges

 U.N.
-Human Rights Investigators Say Top Generals In Myanmar Should Be Tried For Genocide
+Human Rights Probe: Top Myanmar Generals Should Face Genocide Charges

 A United Nations-mandated Fact-Finding Mission issued a scathing report documenting Myanmar security forces' violence against the country's ethnic Rohingya Muslim population last year.